DipodDP/tgbot_troposcatter/README.md

 For tropo station Groza-1.5 it calculates losses and estimated median speed on trace.

-Bot supports almost any input formats for sites coordinates.
+Bot supports almost any input formats for sites coordinates like decimal or "ddd_mm_ss.s".

+By default, if not defined S-latitude or W-longitude, is N-latitude and E-longitude.

 And watch your language, please.
 Bot may be a little pique.